 Using past engagement from individual profile data and machine learning, individualized content recommendations present what it thinks is the next best piece of content to show.
 We can also control what content is approved or hidden from being recommended to users based on specific pages, types of content, and so on.
 I already anticipate this making it easier to identify and measure the relevancy and impact of our content, including what is still missing that we need to create to support our targeted audience.

 Being a B2B marketer, we typically have bigger gaps in data, more complex sales cycles, and longer-term nurturing requirements.
 Regardless of platform, content intelligence can help take the manual effort and guesswork out of personalization with tools to help marketers assess content, set goals, and autonomously personalize content on a site for each individual visitor.

 As the customer journey increasingly becomes more digitally focused, content intelligence can equip teams with a greater understanding of how to create and maintain high-value content and messages that align and adapt to customer needs.
 It’s no longer about creating more content, rather, creating intentional content that alleviate and support a user through the entire buyers’ journey.

-Look forward to my follow-up article but, in the meantime, check out and sign up for Episerver’s free version of Content Intelligence.
+Look forward to my follow-up article but, in the meantime, check out and sign up for Episerver’s (Optimizely) free version of Content Intelligence.
 Remember, anyone can use it!